Wyze Cam's $20 Camera Is A Shocker (In A Good Way)

 Of course, there are other factors in play.
 For example, your phone’s download speed.
-When I’m at home, the live feed is fluid and has almost no delay.
-When I’m on 4G, there’s a small delay of around 5 seconds.
-Your device may also affect the experience.
-I originally set up the app on an old iPad Mini (iOS 10) and the live stream was terrible, but when I used a newer device, my experience improved.
+When you're connected on the same network as the camera, the live feed is fluid and has almost no delay.
+When you're on 4G, expect a small delay of around 5 seconds.

 In a recent software update, WyzeLabs also added a More button which gives you quick access to WyzeCam’s photo and video album, Time Lapse feature, and power button.
 Yes, you can turn WyzeCam on and off using the app.